-Workaround for WordPress database error: [MySQL server has gone away] for different versions of Wordpress
+Workaround for WordPress database error: [MySQL server has gone away] for different versions of WordPress

-For those of you who have received the Wordpress error message “WordPress database error: [MySQL server has gone away]”, I made a change to a Wordpress PHP file that makes it so you will probably never get this error again.
+For those of you who have received the WordPress error message “WordPress database error: [MySQL server has gone away]”, I made a change to a WordPress PHP file that makes it so you will probably never get this error again.

 There are several possible causes to getting this error.
 Further down in this article, I will describe what I think is happening and some things that you can do (other than this workaround) to diagnose and fix the problem.